mkoretsky1/NSQIP_Reintubation/README.md

 # A Machine Learning Approach to Predicting Early and Late Reintubation

-Contains everything necessary to obtain the results from the journal article (Figure and Table numbers need to be updated).
+Contains everything necessary to obtain the results from the Journal of Clinical Monitoring and Computing original research paper (Figure and Table numbers need to be updated).

 doi: 10.1007/s10877-022-00908-z